 The Review Committee operates pursuant to Va.
-Code §23-1-805 and has access, under Virginia law, to certain otherwise confidential information, including law enforcement records and criminal history information, as provided in Va.
+Code §23.1-805 and has access, under Virginia law, to certain otherwise confidential information, including law enforcement records and criminal history information, as provided in Va.
 Code §19.2-389 and §19.2-389.1; health records, as provided in Va.
-Code §32.1-127.1:03; University disciplinary, academic and/or personnel records; and prior reports of misconduct maintained by the Title IX Coordinator.
+Code §32.1-127.1:03; University disciplinary, academic and/or personnel records; and prior reports of misconduct maintained by the Director.
 The Review Committee shall have access to all available facts and circumstances, including personally identifiable information, and may seek additional information about the reported incident through any other legally permissible means.

-- 2. Risk Factors: The Review Committee shall consider the following factors to determine whether there is an increased risk of the Responding Party committing additional acts of Sexual Misconduct or other violence, including, but not limited to: - a.
-Whether the Responding Party has prior arrests, reports and/or complaints related to any form of conduct in violation of this policy or any history of violent behavior; - b.
-Whether the Responding Party has a history of failing to comply with any CNU No-Contact Order, other CNU protective measures, and/or any legal Protective Order; - c.
-Whether the Responding Party has threatened to commit violence or any form of Sexual Misconduct; - d.
-Whether the alleged conduct involved multiple Responding Parties; - e.
-Whether the alleged conduct involved physical violence;
+2. Risk Factors: The Review Committee shall consider the following factors to determine whether there is an increased risk of the Respondent committing additional acts of Sexual Misconduct or other violence, including, but not limited to:

-- f.
-Whether the allegation reveals a pattern of conduct in violation of this policy (i.e., by the Responding Party, by a particular group or organization, around a particular recurring event or activity, or at a particular location); - g.
-Whether the alleged conduct was facilitated through the possible use of "date-rape" or similar drugs or intoxicants; - h.
-Whether the alleged conduct occurred while the Reporting Party was unconscious, physically helpless or unaware that the conduct in question was occurring; - Whether the Reporting Party is (or was at the time of the alleged incident) under the age of 18; and/or - j.
+- a.
+Whether the Respondent has prior arrests, reports and/or complaints related to any form of conduct in violation of this policy or any history of violent behavior; - b.
+Whether the Respondent has a history of failing to comply with any CNU No-Contact Order, other CNU protective measures, and/or any legal Protective Order; - c.
+Whether the alleged conduct involved multiple Respondents; - d.
+Whether the alleged conduct involved physical violence; - e.
+Whether the allegation reveals a pattern of conduct in violation of this policy (i.e., by the Respondent, by a particular group or organization, around a particular recurring event or activity, or at a particular location); - f.
+Whether the alleged conduct was facilitated through the possible use of "date-rape" or similar drugs or intoxicants; - g.
+Whether the alleged conduct occurred while the Complainant was unconscious, physically helpless or unaware that the conduct in question was occurring; - h.
+Whether the Complainant is (or was at the time of the alleged incident) under the age of 18; and/or - i.
 Whether any other aggravating circumstances or signs or predatory behavior are present. - 3.
-Review Committee Procedures and Determinations: Upon the Director's receipt of information of an alleged act of Sexual Violence, the Review Committee shall meet, either in person or via telephone, within seventy-two (72) hours to review the information and shall meet again as necessary as new information becomes available.
+Review Committee Procedures and Determinations: Upon the Director's receipt of information of an alleged act of Sexual Violence, the Review Committee shall meet (in person, by telephone, or by teleconference) within seventy-two (72) hours to review the information and shall meet again as necessary as new information becomes available.

-If the Review Committee determines that there is a significant and articulable threat to the health or safety of the Reporting Party or to any other member of the campus community and that disclosure of personally identifiable information is necessary in order to protect the health or safety of the Reporting Party or other members of the campus, the representative of University Police on the Review Committee shall immediately disclose such information to the law enforcement agency that would be responsible for investigating the alleged act of Sexual Violence.
+If the Review Committee determines that there is a significant and articulable threat to the health or safety of the Complainant or to any other member of the campus community and that disclosure of personally identifiable information is necessary in order to protect the health or safety of the Complainant or other members of the campus, the representative of University Police on the Review Committee shall immediately disclose such information to the law enforcement agency that would be responsible for investigating the alleged act of Sexual Violence.
 This determination will be based on the Risk Factors listed above in Section P.2.
 If the Review Committee cannot reach a consensus, the representative of the University Police on the Review Committee shall make the determination.
 This disclosure shall be for the purposes of investigation and other actions by law enforcement.
-The Director shall immediately notify the Reporting Party if such a disclosure is made.
+The Director shall immediately notify the Complainant if such a disclosure is made.
 The provisions of this paragraph shall not apply if the law enforcement agency responsible for investigating the alleged incident is located outside of the United States.